Jonty Driver

-Charles Jonathan Driver, usually known as Jonty Driver, (born 1939) is a South African anti-apartheid activist, former political prisoner, educationalist, poet and writer.
+Charles Jonathan Driver (19 August 1939 – 21 May 2023), usually known as Jonty Driver, was a South African anti-apartheid activist, political prisoner, educationalist, poet and writer.

-Childhood
+Early life

-"Jonty" Driver was born in Cape Town in 1939, but spent the years of the Second World War in Kroonstad and Cradock with his mother and younger brother and grandfather who was the rector of the Anglican parish there.
-During this period his father did wartime service in North Africa.
-Driver's father was captured by the Axis forces at Tobruk and spent the rest of the war as a prisoner of war in Italy and Germany.
+Charles Jonathan Driver was born in Cape Town, South Africa, in 1939 but spent the years of the Second World War in Kroonstad and Cradock with his mother and younger brother and his grandfather, who was the rector of the Anglican parish there.
+During this period, Driver's father did wartime service in North Africa, and was captured by the Axis forces at Tobruk, spending the rest of the war as a prisoner of war in Italy and Germany.
 When he came back to South Africa, the family moved to Grahamstown in the Eastern Cape, where his father was appointed chaplain at St. Andrew's College and where Jonty later did his schooling.

 Student days

 Driver did his undergraduate study at the University of Cape Town (UCT).
 He was elected president of the National Union of South African Students in 1963 and again in 1964.
-In August and September 1964, he was detained without trial by the police and held in solitary confinement, possibly because of his suspected involvement in the African Resistance Movement, on his release he immediately left for England.
-He went to Trinity College, Oxford, to read for an M.Phil.
+In August and September 1964, he was detained without trial by the police and held in solitary confinement for five weeks under the 90-day Detention Law, possibly because of his suspected involvement in the African Resistance Movement.
+On his release he immediately left for England.
+He went to Trinity College, Oxford, to study for an M.Phil.

 While he was at Oxford, the South African authorities refused to renew his passport and he became stateless for several years, eventually becoming a British citizen.
-For more than twenty years he was prohibited from returning to South Africa.
+For more than twenty years, he was prohibited from returning to South Africa.

 Work in education

 After his time at Oxford, Driver taught at Sevenoaks School in Kent and then at Matthew Humberstone Comprehensive School in Lincolnshire (formerly Humberside) after 1973, where he was Director of Sixth-Form Studies.
 He wrote Patrick Duncan: South African and Pan-African while on a sabbatical from the school in 1976 and before taking up his next appointment.

-In 1976 he was a Research Fellow at the University of York, and for twenty-three years he was a headmaster (Principal, Island School, Hong Kong, 1978–83; Headmaster, Berkhamsted School, 1983-9; Master, Wellington College, 1989–2000).
+In 1976, he was a Research Fellow at the University of York, and for 23 years, he was a headmaster (Principal, Island School, Hong Kong, 1978–83; Headmaster, Berkhamsted School, 1983–9; Master, Wellington College, 1989–2000).